mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## About Postman Vault integrations

-Postman Vault integrations enable you to retrieve secrets that's stored in an external vault from your Postman Vault.
+Postman Vault integrations enable you to retrieve secrets that are stored in an external vault.
 You can then reference retrieved secrets in your local instance of Postman.
 Postman supports Postman Vault integrations with [Azure Key Vault](#integrate-with-azure-key-vault), [HashiCorp Vault](#integrate-with-hashicorp-vault), and [AWS Secrets Manager](#integrate-with-aws-secrets-manager).

 > You'll need to [reauthenticate with external vaults](#reauthenticate-with-an-external-vault) each time you sign in to Postman, or if your authentication session expires.